-Education is a prerequisite for promoting women's economic empowerment, health and well-being.
-Education is important for women's political and civic participation, and in preventing gender based violence and insecurity.
+Education is a prerequisite for promoting women's economic empowerment, health and wellbeing.
+Education is important for women's political and civic participation, and in preventing gender-based violence and insecurity.
 It is found that Raje Ramrao Mahavidyalaya, Jath attained the Gender Sensitive initiatives.

-- Gender balance in teaching faculty is poor but in the temporary teaching faculty is good. - Girl's enrollment is larger than boys. - Gender balance in student enrolment in Open category is good but poor is ST category enrollment. - Undergraduate and post- graduate girl's enrollment are more than the boys. - Gender balance in University examination ranking is inclined towards female. - In non teaching faculty all are males, gender equality is not see in non-teaching faculty - Gender balance in NSS is remarkable towards female. - NCC Cadet Females are less than the male cadets, Cultural programme and sports is towards equality. - Participation of boys is greater than girls in sports.
+- Gender balance in teaching faculty is poor but in the temporary teaching faculty is good. - Girl's enrolment is large then boys. - Gender balance in student enrolment in Open category is good but poor is ST category enrolment. - Undergraduate and post- graduate girl's enrolments are more than the boys. - Gender balance in university examination ranking is inclined towards female. - In non-teaching faculty all are males, gender equality is not seen in non-teaching faculty - Gender balance in NSS is remarkable towards female. - NCC Cadet Females are less than the male cadets, Cultural programme and sports is towards equality. - Participation of boys is greater than girls in sports.
 It is necessary to motivate girls for participating in sports.